 - Bills introduced in the Washington State House and Senate would establish universal free school meals have so far gained bipartisan support.

-- In Washington, D.C., a bill to implement universal free school breakfasts, lunches and snacks in public school, public charter schools, and participating private schools students has been introduced to the Council of the District of Columbia.
+- In Washington, D.C., a bill to implement universal free meals and snacks in public school, public charter schools, and participating private schools students has been introduced to the Council of the District of Columbia.
 According to the D.C.
 Food Policy Council, this would cost about $8 million each year.

 - In the Wisconsin State Assembly, a bill establishing universal free school meals for both public and private schools was introduced in 2021, but failed to pass in 2022.